 Think twice about going barefoot outside.

-And there you have it.
+And there you have it, how to get rid of parasites.
 Was this the strangest health article you've ever read?
 Perhaps.
 Perhaps not (I see you, Goop reader).
 If you think you might have a parasite problem, or could benefit from a parasite cleanse, I encourage you to read more on the subject and follow the advice laid out above.
 Your body will thank you.